CIS565-Fall-2018/Project2-Stream-Compaction/README.md

 # Questions

+This is mostly just a continuation of Runtime Analysis for this assignment.

 ### Write a brief explanation of the phenomena you see in the comparison between the different implementations.
 Can you find the performance bottlenecks?
 Is it memory I/O?
 Computation?
 Is it different for each implementation?

 `cpu` - since there's no memory overhead and manipulation, it definitely relies mainly on element count `O(n)`.